Hobson City, Alabama

+For nearly three years, Mooree Quarters existed as an unincorporated settlement within the county.
+Determined to take control of their future, a committee of residents sought the advice of attorney Ross Black in Anniston, Alabama.
+At the time, Black attorneys were barred from practicing law in the state.
+Ross Black recommended that the community incorporate their territory into an independent municipality.
+On July 20, 1899, approximately 125 Black residents of Mooree Quarters submitted a petition to Calhoun County Probate Judge E. F. Cook, requesting to establish their own distinct town.
+After completing the necessary legal steps, the town was officially incorporated on August 16, 1899, becoming the first city in Alabama founded solely by and for Black citizens.
+S. L. Davis was elected as Hobson City’s first mayor.
+The town was named in honor of Richard P. Hobson, a white naval hero of the Spanish-American War and a member of the Alabama Legislature.

 The town was incorporated on August 16, 1899.
 Records from a contemporary Alabama newspaper, The Peoples' Journal, described the municipality as "the only municipality controlled and governed entirely by colored people anywhere in the United States."
 The newspaper further commented, "The whole country will doubtless be interested in the result of this experiment."
 Under the leadership of the first mayor, S. L. Davis, and the first police chief, James Duran, police protection was restored to the area.
 The town was named after Richmond P. Hobson, a white naval hero in the then-recent Spanish-American War and member of Congress.
 Newman O'Neal was the mayor in 1919 until he faced death threats and was assaulted by the Ku Klux Klan forcing him to flee the city.

 The mayor in 1970, J. R. Striplin, was its thirteenth black mayor in succession.
-The town recently had buildings placed on the National Register of Historic Places and is currently in the process of qualifying other buildings as well.
-During November 2008, Alberta C. McCrory was sworn in as the 2008–2012 mayor.
+The town has buildings listed on the National Register of Historic Places.

 Geography

 Hobson City is located in southern Calhoun County at 33°37'6.589" North, 85°50'36.330" West (33.618497, -85.843425).
 It is bordered by the city of Oxford to the south and the city of Anniston to the north.
 According to the U.S. Census Bureau, the town has a total area of 2.7 km2, all land.